Hoshaiah/demo-commit/cs-facts.md

 - **2025-10-19:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
 - **2025-10-19:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.
 - **2025-10-20:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
+- **2025-10-20:** The halting problem is undecidable: no general algorithm can tell if any program will stop.